ForestCoursePAGE2022/ForestCoursePAGE2022Site/README.md

 ### R-version

-The PMXForest package (see below), the workshop examples and hands-on exercises have been tested on the lates version of MacOS and Windows using R versions 3.6, 4.1 and 4.2, and on Linux with R-version 4.2.
+The the workshop examples, hands-on exercises and the PMXForest package (see below), have been tested on the lates version of MacOS and Windows using R versions 3.6, 4.1 and 4.2, and on Linux with R-version 4.2.
 Should you need to use another R-version, please let us know before the course so that we can make sure everything works as intended.

 ### Installation of R-packages

 It is  preferable if the R-packages necessary for the hands-on exercises are installed before the workshop starts.
 The exact list of packages needed is provided in the "Package Installation" link to the left.
-The link alos includes an installation script that you can use to install any missing packages in a way that should not affect any existing R-package installations and that does not require administrator privileges.
+The link also includes an installation script that you can use to install any missing packages in a way that should not affect any existing R-package installations and that does not require administrator privileges.

 There will be Pharmetheus representatives available between 08:00 and 09:00 on the day of the workshop day as well as during the workshop to assist in the installation of the packages in case help is needed.